Services

 Prototype Usability & Hands-On Reaction

-Handling, weight, application result, first-time-user success rate vs trade speed.
-Whether the consumer gets a good result without reading the instructions, because they will not read the instructions.
-Face-to-face sessions where respondents lay the tile, apply the paint, or run the tool.
+Handling, weight, application result, first-time success vs trade speed.
+Whether the consumer gets a good result without the instructions, because they will not read them.
+Tested face-to-face.

 4